UNDERGRADUATE RESEARCH ASSISTANT PROGRAM (URAP)

 Finding a Faculty Mentor

 If you are able to find a faculty mentor to apply on your behalf, it often works well to meet and discuss the project and your role before the faculty mentor applies.
-You can take notes during your meeting in this application Word Template, and send it to the faculty mentor afterwards as a way of jump starting their application.
+You can take notes during your meeting in this application Word template (.docx download) and send it to the faculty mentor afterwards as a way of jump starting their application.
 The information from meeting will also help you be specific in your cover letter about the aspects of the job that you are excited about and what you hope to gain from this experience.

 If you are not able to identify a faculty member to apply on your behalf in advance of the deadline, that’s okay!
 Sign up for our e-Newsletter to be the first to know when the open job searches go live!
 You are welcome to apply to more than one open job, but you must apply separately to EACH position, and we expect you to tailor your cover letter each time.
 The potential drawbacks to the open job search are that 1) there is no guarantee there will be a faculty mentor in your field running a job search, and 2) you will be competing against other students applying to the same position, so it is more competitive.
 That being said, it’s always worth a shot to apply!
 If you are not selected, there are still many other ways to get involved in research.
 Meeting with an advisor is the best way to come up with a game plan that works for you and your goals!